Lower Dolpo Trek - 18 Days

 The 18-day Lower Dolpo trekking journey starts with a scenic flight from Kathmandu to Nepalgunj and Juphal.
 Starting the trek from Juphal, you will trek across terraced fields and small valleys to Dunai, enjoying the magnificent views of Mt.
 Dhaulagiri (8167m) and Mt.
 Annapurna (8091m).
 The Lower Dolpo trek takes you through Tarakot, Laini, Nawarpani, and several other beautiful villages before heading towards Juphal and proceeding to Dho Tarap village.
 You will take a day off to acclimatize at Dho Tarap and explore the local community.
 The Lower Dolpo trekking trail further crosses the challenging Numa La (5190m) and Baga La (5070m) passes before reaching the beautiful settlement of Ringmo.
 The next day, we will ascend to Phoksundo Lake, the most fascinating destination of the Lower Dolpo trek.
 After a day there, we will proceed to Shanta village.
 The Lower Dolpo trekking itinerary will return to Juphal and board a flight to Nepalgunj and then to Kathmandu.

-We at Best Heritage Tours and Research Hub are happy to present you with our meticulously planned and detailed Lower Dolpo trekking itinerary that will provide you with a once-in-a-lifetime experience.
-Bookings are now open for 2024 and 2025.
+We at Best Heritage Tours are happy to present you with our well planned and detailed Lower Dolpo trekking itinerary that will provide you with a once-in-a-lifetime experience.
+Bookings are now open for 2025 and 2026.
 We are ready to customize this package to suit your needs depending on your time, budget, and endurance.
-If you have any further queries regarding the price of Lower Dolpo trekking packages, feel free to contact us.
+If you have any further queries regarding the price of Lower Dolpo trekking packages, feel free to Contact us.

 Itinerary